| CloserLook > John > John 14:1-31 |

 But

-what was this part about believers doing "greater works" then Jesus.
+what was this part about believers doing "greater works" than Jesus?

 How

-could they do "greater works" then the Son of God?
+could they do "greater works" than the Son of God?

 Well,

-in Jesus opinion, and that's the only one that counts, they would do greater works.
+in Jesus’ opinion, and that's the only one that counts, they would do greater

 I

-suppose, geographically speaking, the gospel of grace was a greater
+suppose, geographically speaking, the Gospel of Grace was a greater work than

 As